 Fix or Disclose Any Major Issues

 When it comes to more significant repairs, it is always a challenge: Do you fix things that are wrong or just let the prospective buyer know that something is going to need repair?
 “As a general rule, it is better to get a written estimate on the cost of the repairs than spend the money and hope to get more for your car,” Paul says.
 “An example is a car that will need four tires in the near future.
 Replacing the tires on an SUV could cost $600-$800 and chances are you won’t get $800 more for the vehicle when you sell it.”

 In states with vehicle inspection, selling a car with maintenance issues that will prevent the new buyer from passing a state inspection is a problem.
 You could be in violation of your state’s lemon law.

-In Massachusetts, for example, if the buyer discovers a defect and can prove that you knew about it but failed to disclose it, the sale can be cancelled within 30 days of purchase.
+In Massachusetts, for example, if the buyer discovers a defect and can prove that you knew about it but failed to disclose it, the sale can be canceled within 30 days of purchase.
 In such a case, you’ll have to refund the buyer.

 Regardless of your state’s laws, it is important to disclose any issues.
 “If there are serious mechanical problems and you fail to disclose those problems even 30 days later, you could be held responsible and end up in small claim court,” Paul said.

 When all is said and done, collect all of your repair and maintenance records.
 Potential buyers will want to see how you have been taking care of your car.